 Types of Root Canal Pain

 First, what is a root canal?
 This dental procedure involves cleaning deep inside the canals of your tooth, where soft tissue can become infected.
 After removing the infected tissue, your dentist will fill and seal the tooth.
-Your doctor will use a local anesthetic so you should not feel any pain during the procedure.
+Your doctor will use a local anesthetic to mitigate any pain during the procedure.

-- Tenderness around the tooth – Most people will feel extra sensitive for the days following a root canal.
+- Tenderness around the tooth – Most people will feel extra sensitive for a few days following a root canal.
 This could be due to irritated gums or a filling that needs to be smoothed out.
 Mild pain and sensitivity should only last a few days.

 - Swelling – The tools that your dentist used during the procedure might have irritated the tissue around your tooth, which can lead to swelling.